OmarBasem/AirMaps/README.md

 ```
 git clone https://github.com/OmarBasem/AirMaps.git
 ```
 Make sure to unzip the JARs.zip file and add the 3 dependencies to your IDE

+## Datasets

+The included datasets are from the OpenFlights database.
+You can find more datasets from: https://openflights.org/data.html